harvardnlp/sent-conv-torch/README.md

 Results are timestamped and saved to the `results/` directory.

+## Dependencies

+The training pipeline requires Python hdf5 (the h5py module) and the following lua packages:
+  * hdf5
+  * cudnn

 ## Creating datasets

 We process the following datasets: `MR, SST1, SST2, Subj, TREC, CR, MPQA`.